 Police Life is a publication of the Singapore Police Force.
 For feedback or enquiries, please write to the editorial team at SPF_PLM@spf.gov.sg.
-The materials in this tion are not to be reproduced in whole or in part without the prior written consent of the Editorial Comm
+The materials in this publication are not to be reproduced in whole or in part without the prior written consent of the Editorial Committee.
+All rights reserved.
+Whilst we tried to ensure that information provided is up-to-date and accurate, the publisher will not be responsible for any errors or omissions.